Charlotte Wickham

 Header and markdown unadorned

-Code cells inside {python}
+Code cells inside {python} code blocks:

 corvallis.qmd